serp-ai/LLaMA-8bit-LoRA/docs/making_datasets.md

 ## Gathering samples

 The simplest way to create a dataset is to gather a set of inputs and outputs using existing llms.
 A technique you can also use is to take an existing dataset (like Anthropic's HH for example) and use an llm to alter the outputs and/or inputs to create a new dataset in the tone/personality of you choosing.
 This is a good way to create a dialogue style dataset for a specific domain, like a specific company or a specific person.
 You can also generate datasets using few shot templates with a desired task/api usage and have an llm generate the outputs for you (inputs too if you'd like).
-(Examples coming soon)
+(Examples of this are in the [examples](examples/) folder

 ## Training a model to complete prompts